Table of Contents

 Bistable Mode/Flip Flop:

-Output is either high (close to positive supply voltage) or low (close to ground), depending on whether the set/trigger pin (output high), or the reset pin (output low) was last triggered.
-Trigger and reset pins are active low.
-That means that they respond to a low (voltage close to 0V/ground) signal.
+Bistable 555 output is either high (close to positive supply voltage) or low (close to ground).
+The state of which depends on whether the set/trigger pin (output high), or the reset pin (output low) was last triggered.

-The circuit is called bistable because it is stable (stays) in one of two (bi) output states until forced to change.
+The circuit is called bistable because it is stable (stays) in one of two (bi) output states.
+It stays in that state until forced to change to the other state.

-Second diagram is a modification made for the demonstration video I made in my current YouTube series.
-A light dependent resistor is used to switch the set pin, based on how much light is falling on the LDR, but the circuit must still be reset using the pushbutton switch connected to the reset pin.
+A light dependent resistor is used to switch the set pin, based on how much light is falling on the LDR.
+Whereas the circuit must still be reset by using the pushbutton switch connected to the reset pin.

 Output is low until a pulse (short low input) is given to the set/trigger pin.
 That pulse sets the output high for the time that it takes the capacitor at the threshold/6 pin to charge to 2/3 of the supply voltage (Vcc).

-Called Monostable because it is stable (stays) in only one state (mono) of low until forced to change.
-After being forced into the high state, the monostable 555 circuit automatically sets itself back to low whenever the timing is done.
+This is called Monostable because it is stable (stays) in only one state (mono) of low, until forced to change.
+After being forced into the high state, the monostable 555 circuit automatically sets itself back to low once the timing is done.
 Therefore, the high state is not stable, only the low state is.

 I used a magnetic switch to set the monostable mode 555 timer in my recent video series.